What Recent Executive Orders and the Review of Federal Financial Assistance Means for You

 Stay connected with us for ongoing updates and insights into the evolving federal grant landscape by joining our free Community of Grantseekers.

-View and download our recent Grantscast and additional resources:
+View and download our recent Grantscasts and additional resources:

-The Pause on Federal Funding: Context and Proactive Strategies for the Months Ahead
+The Pause on Federal Funding and Continuing the Conversation

 The latest in a flurry of Executive Orders has hit home for grant-funded agencies across the country.
 Despite the rescission of M-25-13, which placed a temporary pause on "all activities related to obligation or disbursement of all Federal financial assistance," there are plenty of questions surrounding the future of federal funding.
 All federal agencies are expected to submit reports to the Office of Management and Budget (OMB) by February 10th detailing all programs, projects, or activities that will be impacted by recent Executive Orders.